 Many people often think that this foundation is a Bed and Breakfast, but the main difference between the foundation and a B&B is that you have to be a touring cyclist or walker to be allowed access to any addresses.

 Thee idea is to provide an avenue for private individuals to share their homes with cyclists and walkers, as well as their stories and experiences.

 The initiative has become an honest company, but idealism is still paramount.
 Anyone renting a room (including breakfast) may not charge more than €19 per person because the idea is not for profit.

-So if you are looking to enjoy an adventurous cycling or walking tour of the Netherlands and Europe, then the ‘Vrienden op de Fiets’ experience might be what you need.
+So if you are looking to enjoy an adventurous cycling or walking tour of the Netherlands and Europe, then the ‘Vrienden op de Fiets’ experience might be exactly what you need.
 Do this a couple summers, and your ” integration” to Dutch society might actually be complete.

 What do you think of the Friends on the Bicycle initiative?
 Would you give it a go?
 Tell us in the comments!